 The reason fairy tales end with a wedding is no one wishes to view what happens next.

 Five years earlier, Darcy had raced to Hertfordshire to soothe Elizabeth Bennet’s qualms after Lady Catherine’s venomous attack, but a devastating carriage accident left him near death for months and cost him his chance at happiness with the lady.
 Now, they meet again upon the Scottish side of the border, but can they forgive all that has transpired in those years?
-They are widow and widower; however, that does not mean they can take up where they left off.
+They are widow and widower; however, such does not mean they can take up where they left off.
 They are damaged people, and healing is not an easy path.
 To know happiness they must fall in love with the same person all over again.

 Although he did not think it possible for anyone to alter Elizabeth’s decision, Darcy was thankful to have his sister in residence at Alpin Hall, for Georgiana made a concerted effort to keep his mind off the misery that awaited him at Pemberley when he returned to Derbyshire.
-Despite his cousin’s objections, she had sent Fitzwilliam riding for Newcastle in search of information on Mr. Wickham’s disappearance.
+Despite his cousin’s objections, she had sent Colonel Fitzwilliam riding for Newcastle in search of information on Mr. Wickham’s disappearance.

 “It has been five years, Georgiana,” the colonel protested.
 “I can learn more by addressing letters to the scoundrel’s former commanding officers.”